-Making real rea glass at home is easy using hobby supplies you may already have on hand.
+Making real sea glass at home is easy- and the process uses hobby supplies you may already have.
 While it takes a bit of patience, in this article I’ll show you how to make stunning sea glass gems using recycled glass.
-Here’s what you can expect:
+Here’s a quick roadmap of the process:

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.